IBM/automation-integration-platform/README.md

 ### Obtaining your IBM entitlement API key
 You must have your IBM entitlement API key to access images in the IBM Entitled Registry.

-After you purchase Cloud Pak for Data, an entitlement API key for the software is associated with your My IBM account.
-You need this key to complete the Cloud Pak for Data installation.
+After you purchase Cloud Pak for Integration, an entitlement API key for the software is associated with your My IBM account.
+You need this key to complete the Cloud Pak for Integration installation.
 To obtain the entitlement key, complete the following steps:
 * Log in to [Container software library on My IBM](https://myibm.ibm.com/products-services/containerlibrary) with the IBM ID and password that are associated with the entitled software.
 * On the **Get entitlement key** tab, select **Copy key** to copy the entitlement key to the clipboard.
 * Save the API key for later in this installation.